-The rate of chickenpox presentations to sentinel GPs decreased and shingles presentations decreased but remained above the baseline in the past week (Figure 17).
+There were no chickenpox presentations to sentinel GPs in the past week and the rate of shingles presentations decreased and moved below the baseline (Figure 17).

 Figure 17.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the past eight weeks